sikandaralilaghari/JavaScript-Codes/README.md

 SORT METHOD IN JAVASCRIPT:
 The sort() method in JavaScript is used to sort an element of an array in ascending order.

-The sort() method is used to update the original when you print original array it will gives values in sorted way after the applying condition of sort method
+The sort() method is used to update the original when you print original array it will gives values in sorted way after the applying condition of sort method.

+Now I want to sort array in the descending by using reverse method with sort